“The budget is not just a collection of numbers, but an expression of our values and aspirations.”

 This is article five in the SAFe for Government (S4G) series.
 Click here to view the S4G home page.

 As complex as the annual budgeting exercise seems to be in most commercial enterprises, it pales in comparison to the processes governments use to appropriate, authorize, and apportion funding for hundreds of agencies and programs.
 For the leaders responsible for managing large government technology initiatives, only two things are certain:

 - The actual funding allocation will be different than the previous year.

 - The total will certainly be different from the amount requested in the budgeting process.

 Even worse than the uncertainties of funding, however, are the traditional budgeting procedures that force siloed, up-front precision estimates of time, cost, and scope for building specific point solutions.
 They lead to inaccurate estimates, blame-game exercises when the reality doesn’t match the plan, and the stifling of innovation and adaptability.

-Align Budgets and Appropriated Funds to Value Streams
+Align Budgets and Appropriated Funds to Development Value Streams